mamokarz/sample-multi-platform/README.md

 pal_temperature_b.obj
 ```

-To examine the content of the object file use in Linux the command **nm** (a similar information can be extract on Windows using _dumpbin.exe_)
+To examine the content of the object file, use in Linux the command **nm** (similar information can be extracted on Windows using _dumpbin.exe_)

 ```bash
 nm pal_temperature_a.o
 ```

 The result shall be something like

 ```bash
                  U _GLOBAL_OFFSET_TABLE_